wierdlygoodcoder/rock-paper-scissors/README.md

  ![intro screen](https://user-images.githubusercontent.com/95313496/161866729-8532dfac-1c06-4eeb-8c33-5a5be9537705.jpg)

 - **Player-Hand**
-   - This gives the choice between Rock, Scissors, Paper, Lizard and Spock.
+   - This gives the choice between Rock, Scissors, Paper, Lizard, and Spock.
-   - Once clicked the event listeners compares it ot what the computer has randomly choosen.
+   - Once clicked the event listeners compare it to what the computer has randomly chosen.
   ![players hand](https://user-images.githubusercontent.com/95313496/161867920-5314c0fc-775e-40aa-9e6d-fb6ede153c28.jpg)

 - **Results**
-   - This shows what the user and computer choices and then writes it there for them.
+   - This shows what the user and computer choices are and then writes it there for them.
-   - This allows users to understand that they lost won or draw.
+   - This allows users to understand whether they lost won or drawn.
    - When the user wins the statement says paper smashes rock.
-   - When the computer wins it says for example paper loses to spock.
+   - When the computer wins it says for example paper loses to Spock.
  ![results](https://user-images.githubusercontent.com/95313496/161868317-de176c51-8805-4533-a85d-968854ed5978.jpg)

 - **Choices**
-  - the image on the left is the players choice.
+  - The image on the left is the player's choice.
-  - the image on the right is the computers choice.
+  - The image on the right is the computer's choice.
-  - This is used to help people see whom has one the turn.
+  - This is used to help people see who has one the turn.

  ### Features Left to Implement

- one feature i would like to implement is so the the score incriments by 1 then the user tell whos one with a modal and once they click ok the web page would reload.
+ One feature I would like to implement is so the score increments by 1 then the user tells who one with a modal and once they click ok the web page would reload.

  ## Testing
 - I have tested that this page works in different browsers: Chrome, Edge, safari, and firefox
-- I confirm that this project is responsive, looks good on all standard screen sizes using the inspect function on google chrome.
+- I confirm that this project is responsive, and looks good on all standard screen sizes using the inspect function on google chrome.
 - I tested to make sure that the text is readable in all areas of the webpage.
 - I tested the form to make sure it outputs

  ### Bugs
- the bugs the i found while coding this where fixed by just using the correct variables and spelling which is something that i struggle with and am working on the first bug took me around 10 mins to sove
+ The bugs I found while coding this were fixed by just using the correct variables and spelling which is something that I struggle with and am working on the first bug took me around 10 mins to solve

-- the plan was to get the image that the user clicked to show up above
+- The plan was to get the image that the user clicked to show up above
-- i had to find a way to do that but i went around the houses and could not find the right way
+- I had to find a way to do that but I went around the houses and could not find the right way
-- till i thought about changing the scource and then it was easier to fix
+- Till I thought about changing the source and then it was easier to fix
-- i then had to put it in the right function witch meant that i tried to put in many functions till i thought about
+- I then had to put it in the right function which meant that I tried to put in many functions till I thought about
-- then i asked myself when does the decisions get made that was in the game function and put it in there using the veriables the was stated and it worked.
+- then I asked myself when doing the decisions get made that were in the game function and put it in there using the variables that were stated and it worked.

  ### Validator Testing
- **html validator**
+ **HTML validator**
-  - no errors was found while doing the validator testing
+  - There were no errors was found while doing the validator testing
 ![Screenshot 2022-04-07 075816](https://user-images.githubusercontent.com/95313496/162141602-8095131c-d559-41bd-830e-0e11dae50dd9.png)

  **CSS Validator**